 Emily devotes much of her practice to cases that turn on property valuation and has significant experience with appraisals and appraisal practice.
 Before joining Poyner Spruill, she represented the United States in property-related litigation at the U.S. Department of Justice.

 Emily has represented clients in litigation involving the value of commercial property, such as retail stores, offices, subdivisions, multi-family housing, manufacturing facilities, and airport property.
-She also advises clients on how to invest in Opportunity Zones and Funds.

 Areas of Focus